agnesnorbury/openshift-psiturk-cartridge/README.md

 <code>OPENSHIFT_PYTHON_WORKERS</code> - The number of workers to spawn for packages like gunicorn.
 Default: <code>number of CPUs * 2 + 1</code>

+### Gotcha's

+Recently (as of 6/27/2016), `pip install` started throwing errors on rhc.
+Appending `--no-cache-dir` to your command is a workaround for now.